CKLW: Echoes of the Big 8

 In 2015, CKLW began airing its first music program, Hear + Now (pronounced "Hear and Now", formerly Into Tomorrow) in over twenty years (having switched formats with sister CKWW, becoming all-news in 1993).
 The station airs an alternative/independent local artists format, with some classic Canadian Rock songs with music from the 1960s to today sprinkled in.
 While not a full-time return to music, Here + Now airs, as of March 2021, on Saturday Mornings (it previously aired on Sunday Nights) making CKLW more of a full-service station again.

 2017 transmitter fire

 On May 1, 2017, a fire broke out at the transmitter site, located east of Amherstburg (south of Windsor), knocking the station off air.
-Programming was temporarily moved to sister station AM 580 CKWW, while both stations' internet feeds remained unaffected.
-The cause is currently unknown, though the station was able to return to the air on its own frequency by mid-afternoon the next day at reduced power.
+Programming was temporarily moved to its then sister station AM 580 CKWW, while both stations' internet feeds remained unaffected.
+The cause is unknown, though the station was able to return to the air on its own frequency by mid-afternoon the next day at reduced power.